Hot or Not Tip : Create a Fool-Proof Facebook Plan

 Creating Your Editorial Guide

-Here’s what to include in your editorial guide:
+Here’s what to include in your editorial guide:#1: Posting Strategy: Decide on the Consistency of Your Posts

 #2: Content Strategy: Decide What Type of Content You’ll Be Posting